Macon ops teams are running the warehouse on a spreadsheet held together with macros

 Exactly what you get

 You get the connective tissue your operation has been faking by hand: a tool with permissions, validation, and an audit trail that reads from dispatch and inventory and writes to invoicing, so the Friday reconciliation runs itself.
 It's scoped to the one workflow that's breaking, which keeps it cheap and fast.
-When you're ready, it becomes the on-ramp to a full ERP or pairs with dedicated inventory and BI dashboards.
+When you're ready, it becomes the on-ramp to a full ERP or pairs with dedicated inventory and BI (Business Intelligence) dashboards.

 How to choose a developer in Macon